 So now that we have all of our equipment, how do we transfer our first print?

 Once you have your print ready, turn on your heat press machine and let it get warmed up.
 You’ll want to set the heat press to the correct temperature and time for the materials you are using.
-Most manufacturers will tell you their recommended settings, but if not, just Google your materials, and you’ll be able to find the proper settings.
+Most manufacturers will tell you their recommended settings, so please carefully read their manual.
 Layout your print on your material, and press it!

-Boom!
-You should now have your print transferred onto your materials.
-Feel proud?
-You should.
-Dye-sublimation is a super easy and cheap way to offer customized products.
-This process is easy to start as a side-hustle, or add to your existing offerings.
+You should now have your print transferred onto your material.
+Dye-sublimation is a relatively easy and low cost way to offer customized products.
+This process is easy to start as a part of a commercial printing business, as a start-up, and as a hobby.